rsinger86/django-lifecycle/docs/fk_changes.md

 To be clear: This hook will fire when the value in the database column that stores the foreign key (in this case, `organization_id`) changes.
 Read on to see how to watch for changes to *fields on the related model*.

 ## ForeignKey Field Value Changes
-You can have a hooked method fire based on the *value of a field* on a foreign key-related model using dot notation:
+You can have a hooked method fire based on the *value of a field* on a foreign key-related model using dot-notation:

 ```python
 class Organization(models.Model):